viperleed/viperleed/doc/content/calc/parameters/halting.rst

 -  3: only stop if program crashes, or required input or data is missing

 The default value of 2 should be sensible for most users.
-A value of 1 might make sense if the user is sceptical about the input.
+A value of 1 might make sense if the user is skeptical about the input.
 A value of 3 is **not** recommended, but can be applied by experienced users who are very sure of their input being correct, or who don't care about wasting computational resources if it isn't.